amabdulr/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

         # Handle other response codes
     ```

-**Result**: Your application handles rate limit breaches gracefully, minimizing downtime and errors.
+**Result**: Your application handles the exceeded rate limit gracefully, minimizing downtime and errors.

 ## Best practices for optimizing API usage

 Follow these best practices during provisioning and monitoring to ensure that your network performs efficiently.
 The overall API calls are reduced.
-Rate limits are not breached.
+Rate limits are not exceeded.

 ### Best Practices for Provisioning
-- **Use action batches** to group multiple POST, PUT, DELETE calls into a single request.
+- **Use action batches** to group multiple POST, PUT, and DELETE calls into a single request.
 This reduces overhead and speeds up execution.
-- **Avoid repolling for configuration changes**
+- **Retrieve configuration changes efficiently**
-    - The most common cause of `429` responses is unnecessarily frequent polling of information after day one of a network deployment, such as for the list of [networks](https://developer.cisco.com/meraki/api-v1/get-organization-networks/) or [policy objects](https://developer.cisco.com/meraki/api-v1/get-organization-policy-objects/) in an organization.
+    - Most 429 errors happen when you poll information too often after the first day of network deployment, such as for the list of [networks](https://developer.cisco.com/meraki/api-v1/get-organization-networks/) or [policy objects](https://developer.cisco.com/meraki/api-v1/get-organization-policy-objects/) in an organization.
 These values rarely change after initial deployment.
 A better strategy is to use [getOrganizationConfigurationChanges](https://developer.cisco.com/meraki/api-v1/get-organization-configuration-changes/) to retrieve a snapshot of all configuration changes.
 - **Use configuration templates**
-    - Consolidate multiple network-specific requests into a single template update.
+    - Combine multiple network-specific requests into a single template update.
-    - Allow the Meraki backend to propagate changes to all bound networks automatically, reducing the volume of API calls.
+    - Let Meraki handle updates to all bound networks for you, reducing your API calls.
 ### Best Practices for Monitoring
 - **Replace an inefficient API operation with an efficient one**
-   - Develop your application using the most efficient API calls available for your use case.
-This is particularly relevant if your application includes monitoring features.
+   - Use the most efficient API calls available for your needs, especically if your application includes monitoring features.

 | **Use Case**                                  | **Less Efficient Operation**                                                                 | **More Efficient Operation**                                                                                             |
 |--------------------------------------------|----------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|